FranciscoMoretti/site/content/tag/react.md

 tag: React

 title: The React Guide - The Framework for Modern Web Development
 description: Learn how to use React.js for modern web development.
-This comprehensive guide covers the fundamentals, best practices, and tips to build efficient and scalable web apps.
+This comprehensive guide covers fundamentals, best practices,  and tips to build efficient web apps.
 date: 2023-07-06
 image:
 ---